 - If your group has the maximum number of players, or if you are coaching more than 1 group of players, you may not join either group on their mini-pitch, but must “sideline coach” and keep 2 metres distance at all times.

 - If sideline coaching, you may enter a mini-group’s playing grid to reposition cones etc., but only if players are gathered separately at least 2 metres away.
 It is recommended you do this during players’ water breaks, for instance.

 - Parent volunteer coaches may remove their masks during actual coaching, whether in-grid or sideline coaching.
 Put on your mask before and after the session promptly though, to model this for the players.

 - No handshakes, hugs, high-fives, fist-bumps, close huddles, etc.

-- Help ensure safe-distancing requirements are followed throughout the session: 1 meter from other players (except transient playing contact) and 3 meters from other groups (respect buffer zones and do not allow players to go into other mini-pitches).
+- Help ensure safe-distancing requirements are followed throughout the session: 1 metre from other players (except transient playing contact) and 2 metres from other groups (respect buffer zones and do not allow players to go into other mini-pitches).

 - Walk off the pitch with your mini-squad players, following the safe-exit route and making sure your group follows the safe-distancing rules for the whole way out.

 - Help manage the list-keeping responsibilities; communicate with your team manager and/or AGC any last-minute changes to your squad before/during your session.